-9.41 Criteria for the Division of Lands Designated General Open Space

-- a.
-Wherever possible in areas designated General Open Space, design land divisions to retain large areas without development in order to protect resources and maintain the scenic quality and open space character of the rural area. - If land division for residential or commercial purposes is proposed, arrange the resulting land division using the following guidelines:

-(1) cluster proposed development in smaller parcels in order to maintain large parcels; (2) retain in large parcels areas with valuable resources or scenic quality; and (3) in order to maintain rural character, encourage several small clusters rather than one larger, suburban-type development.
+- 9.41 Criteria for the Division of Lands Designated General Open Space - a.
+Wherever possible in areas designated General Open Space, design land divisions to retain large areas without development in order to protect b.
+If land division for residential or commercial purposes is proposed, arrange the resulting land division using the following guidelines: (1) cluster proposed development in smaller parcels in order to maintain large parcels; (2) retain in large parcels areas with valuable resources or scenic quality; and (3) in order to maintain rural character, encourage several small clusters rather than one larger, suburban-type development.